-The Group derecognizes financial assets only when the contractual rights to the cash flows from the financial assets expire or when the financial assets and substantially all the risks and rewards of ownership are transferred.
+The Group derecognizes financial assets when the contractual rights to the cash flows from the financial assets expire or when the Group transfers the financial assets and substantially all the risks and rewards of ownership of the financial assets.
+When the Group retains control of the transferred financial assets, it recognizes assets and associated liabilities to the extent of its continuing involvement.